-gpCAM is an advanced Gaussian process tool, combined with HPC mathematical optimization.
+gpCAM is an advanced Gaussian process tool, combined with HPC function optimization.

-Its power comes from the fact that most parts of the Gaussian process and active learning can be defined by the user as they become more familiar with the underlying mathematics.
+gpCAM's power stems from its flexibility: By design, everything that is mathematically possible with GPs is possible in gpCAM.
+The user can limitlessly customize most parts of the Gaussian process as they become more familiar with the underlying mathematics.
 One could imagine a car engine; the motor block is the core code of gpCAM, all other parts that make a well-working car are provided, but they can be exchanged to create the perfect vehicle for a particular purpose.
-Some of the building blocks that can be defined by the user and imported into gpCAM are
+Some of the building blocks that can be defined by the user and imported into gpCAM are:

 An optimizer that replaces the standard optimizers, for instance, for constrained training.